-The hearing will be conducted by the Department Head or designee.
-The employee has the right to be accompanied by an attorney or a representative of their choosing.
-The Department Head or designee shall provide written notice of the Disciplinary Hearing to be provided to the employee by hand delivery no less than three (3) business days before the hearing or if by certified mail, no less than five (5) business days before the hearing, with a return receipt requested.
+The Department Head or designee shall provide written notice of the pre-Disciplinary (Loudermill) meeting to the employee by hand delivery no less than three (3) business days before the hearing, or if delivered by certified mail, mailed no less than five (5) business days before the hearing, with a return receipt requested.
 This written notice shall include the following:

-- 1. The nature of the alleged misconduct; - 2.
-The discipline to which the employee may be subjected; and - 3.
-Notification that the Disciplinary Hearing provides the employee's sole opportunity to present evidence, including any witnesses, on their behalf and the employee's right to have a representative or an attorney present at the Disciplinary Hearing.
+- 1. The nature of the alleged policy violation(s) including a copy of any final investigative report or results from a fact finding meeting; - 2.
+The discipline to which the employee may be subjected; and

+3. Notification that the pre-Disciplinary (Loudermill) meeting provides the employee's sole opportunity to present evidence, including any witnesses on their behalf, and the employee's right to have a representative or an attorney present at the pre-Disciplinary (Loudermill) meeting.

-The written notice will also be provided to the Chief Human Resources Officer or designee and the Department's attorney within the Office of the City Attorney no less than three (3) business days before the hearing, and the Chief Human Resources Officer or designee shall have the opportunity to attend the hearing.
+The written notice will also be provided to Human Resources and the Department's attorney within the Office of the City Attorney no less than three (3) business days before the meeting.
+The Chief Human Resources Officer or designee shall have the opportunity to be present at all Loudermill meetings.